Artificial Intelligence Guidelines

 GenAI tools must not be used to process examiner reports and subsequently write-up reports to the Thesis Examination Committee.

-Prior to using GenAI, students must discuss this with their supervisor and/or their supervisory panel or other researchers with experience in GenAI to ensure adherence to the principles of responsible research.
+Prior to using GenAI tools, students must discuss this with their supervisor and/or their supervisory panel or other researchers with experience in GenAI to ensure adherence to the principles of responsible research.

 If there is any doubt, HDR candidates are advised to contact the HDRCs and the Graduate Research School.
-Further, they are advised to carefully read the comprehensive information provided by TEQSA guidelines.
+Further, they are advised to carefully read the comprehensive information provided by Federation University’s ASSURE framework (2025) which is aligned with TEQSA guidelines (2025).

 7. Referencing